 “The book doesn’t require us to bet everyday, and for the most part, they do not have a minimum wager.
 I will gladly bet very lightly when I have an edge, but the overall market is a concern.
 I will gladly pass, multiple days at a time if necessary, when I do not have an edge.
 I will also gladly press my action aggressively when the market is in my favor and I have the edge.
 All of which helps to maximize my ROI and ensure I do not bet just because I need action or worse, I am chasing.
 It’s tough to have discipline in a business that can elicit strong impulses and emotions, but if you can control yourself, you can be a danger to the sportsbooks rather than a danger to your own finances!” – The Sharp Plays

-How To Read The Index v2.0 – The Sharp Plays Index uses a calculation which compares the performance of public money and sharp money wagered in a given day, both overall and by sport.
+How To Read The Index v4.0 – The Sharp Plays Index uses a calculation which compares the performance of public money and sharp money wagered in a given day, both overall and by sport.
 The calculation’s solution is then used to visually illustrate who has the momentum (i.e. who is currently winning) for the sport being displayed in the chart.
-The Index can range from VERY PUBLIC at -5 to VERY SHARP/VALUE at +5.
-So, when the Index is above 0 and increasing, the sharp/value side is in control.
-When the Index is below 0 and decreasing, the public is in control.
-The TSP-I line in the chart above is the cumulative overall performance of sharp & public money in the market combined across all sports.
+The Index can range from a VERY PUBLIC market at -5 to a VERY SHARP/VALUE trending market at +5.
+So, when the Index is above 0 and increasing, the sharp/value side is performing well.
+When the Index is below 0 and decreasing, the public is performing well.
+The TSP-I line in the chart below is the cumulative overall performance of sharp & public money in the market combined across all sports.
 The Index is updated every morning based on the previous day’s action.

 Click on the league/sport, or the corresponding color in the legend under the chart, to remove a sport(s) from the chart for easier viewing.

 TSP Index Values